Charlie Chaplin: Travels, Paulette Goddard and Modern Times

 In his autobiography, Chaplin recalled that on his return to Los Angeles, "I was confused and without plan, restless and conscious of an extreme loneliness".
 He briefly considered retiring and moving to China.
 Chaplin's loneliness was relieved when he met 21-year-old actress Paulette Goddard in July 1932, and the pair began a relationship.
 He was not ready to commit to a film, however, and focused on writing a serial about his travels (published in Woman's Home Companion).

 The trip had been a stimulating experience for Chaplin, including meetings with several prominent thinkers, and he became increasingly interested in world affairs.
 The state of labour in America troubled him, and he feared that capitalism and machinery in the workplace would increase unemployment levels.
 It was these concerns that stimulated Chaplin to develop his new film.

 Modern Times was announced by Chaplin as "a satire on certain phases of our industrial life".
 Featuring the Tramp and Goddard as they endure the Great Depression, it took ten and a half months to film.
 Chaplin intended to use spoken dialogue but changed his mind during rehearsals.
 Like its predecessor, Modern Times employed sound effects but almost no speaking.
 Chaplin's performance of a gibberish song did, however, give the Tramp a voice for the only time on film.
 After recording the music, Chaplin released Modern Times in February 1936.
 It was his first feature in 15 years to adopt political references and social realism, a factor that attracted considerable press coverage despite Chaplin's attempts to downplay the issue.
 The film earned less at the box-office than his previous features and received mixed reviews, as some viewers disliked the politicising.
 Today, Modern Times is seen by the British Film Institute as one of Chaplin's "great features", while David Robinson says it shows the filmmaker at "his unrivalled peak as a creator of visual comedy".

 Following the release of Modern Times, Chaplin left with Goddard for a trip to the Far East.
 Chaplin, Goddard and a Japanese servant named Yonnemori arrived in Saigon in April 1936, and visited multiple locations in French Indochina.
-They then visited Phnom Penh to view Angkor Wat, and Da Lat, followed by Huế, arriving in Đà Nẵng where he visited the Marble Mountains and the Henri Parmentier Museum.
+They then visited Phnom Penh to view Angkor Wat, and Da Lat, followed by Huế, arriving in Da Nang where he visited the Marble Mountains and the Henri Parmentier Museum.
 In Hanoi (the capital city of French Indochina) they visited the popular tourist destination Hạ Long Bay, and the couple then left from Hải Phòng to Hong Kong on board of a ship the Canton.
 The couple had refused to comment on the nature of their relationship, and it was not known whether they were married or not.
 Sometime later, Chaplin revealed that they married in Canton during this trip.
 By 1938, the couple had drifted apart, as both focused heavily on their work, although Goddard was again his leading lady in his next feature film, The Great Dictator.
 She eventually divorced Chaplin in Mexico in 1942, citing incompatibility and separation for more than a year.